 We have tried to build a redundant solution using Raspberry Pi, with great success.
 The two Raspberries work together like two servers and when one of them had a problem, the second one saved everything.

-Forget about your nightmares about system failures and losing all your data or built solutions.
+Forget your nightmares about system failures and losing all your data or built solutions.
 In the field of industrial automation, it is possible to have a back-up for everything you need and this way, you are able to keep your applications running almost forever.